estopinj/dam/contents/criteria/index.md

 # Criteria

-- This panel provides information on every criterion used to subset detection & attribution [methods]({{ site.baseurl }}/methods) when using the framework.
+- This panel provides information on every criterion used to subset detection & attribution [methods]({{ site.baseurl }}/methods) when using the navigator.
 - Criteria are grouped in five descriptive categories: *Outcome*, *Data Compatibility*, *Assumptions*, *Model Properties*, and *Packages*.
 {: .fs-6 .fw-300 }